 In each Nordic country, we will estimate adjusted incidence rate ratios and excess risks by comparing post-vaccination (acute and post-acute) follow-up to unvaccinated follow-up from the start of the study on December 27, 2020, until the latest possible date of data availability.
 As described in Figure 1, individuals who receive another dose, re-enter the acute and post-acute risk periods of interest for this dose.
-In the analyses of new-onset disease, follow-up is censored when diagnosed.
 We will use Poisson regression on the outcome counts with the logarithm of the follow-up time as the offset.
 We will take potential confounders (above in the text) into account by direct adjustment.
 Excess risks will be estimated using the incidence rates and the corresponding incidence rate ratios, and 95% confidence intervals will be estimated using the delta method.
-We have already utilized this approach in the Nordic setting in our recent study of COVID-19 vaccination and myocarditis and pericarditis (Supplementary Material 2).11 Country-specific estimates will be combined using meta-analyses; the combined incidence rate ratio estimates will be based on random effects models implemented using the mixmeta package in R. We will test the homogeneity of country-specific estimates using Cochran's Q test.
+Country-specific estimates will be based on random effects models implemented using the mixmeta package in R. We will test the homogeneity of country-specific estimates using Cochran's Q test.
 Combined excess risks will be estimated using the sum of events and person-years pooled across countries together with the incidence rate ratio; we will use the delta method to calculate 95% confidence intervals assuming independence of the incidence rates and incidence rate ratio estimates.